Alternative Pathway for Individuals

 Pre-requisite training on legislation

 Before you make your application, you will need to have completed a training module for knowledge of current New Zealand legislation pertaining to Financial Services, unless you already hold unit standards 31855 and 31858.
-You can complete this at one of the below Training Providers.
+You can complete this at one of the training providers listed below.
 You will need to include with your evidence a copy of your certificate or record of achievement showing you have completed the pre-requisite training module.

 How it works